grayhemp/pgcookbook/ssh_tunnel_with_compression_setup.md

 # PgCookbook - a PostgreSQL documentation project

-## SSH-Tunnel With Compression Setup
+## SSH-Tunnel with Compression Setup

 Let us assume we have two servers `host1` (192.168.0.1) and `host2` (192.168.0.2) on with PostgreSQL on ports 5432.
 They exchange with